denschwarz/PPT-Analysis/README.md

 1) Workflow

-To run the analysis, first run "Analyse", then run "Plotter".
+To run the analysis, first run "Analysis", then run "Plotter".
 Analyse will create a root file containing histograms.
 Plotter can read these histograms and create plots in the plot folder